slainless/vite-plugin-golang-wasm/README.md

 ## What's this?

-An opinionated `vite` plugin to load and run go code as WASM, based on [Golang-WASM](https://github.com/teamortix/golang-wasm)'s implementation.
+An opinionated `vite` plugin to load and run Go code as WASM, based on [Golang-WASM](https://github.com/teamortix/golang-wasm)'s implementation.

+Compatible for `vite@^4.0.0`, `rollup@^3.0.0` and Node LTS (equivalent to `node18`, based on [`@tsconfig/node-lts/tsconfig.json`](https://github.com/tsconfig/bases/blob/main/bases/node-lts.json)).

 ## Motivation

-While looking up library to load Go code in my private project, I stumbled across Golang-WASM project, which is exactly what I'm looking for (shoutout to [teamortix](https://github.com/teamortix) for their great work!).
-Sadly, they only implemented loader for `webpack` environment, and I can't seems to find any alternative implementation in `vite` or `rollup` environment.
+While I was looking up for a library to load Go code in my private project, I came across `Golang-WASM` project, which is exactly what I'm looking for (shoutout to [teamortix](https://github.com/teamortix) for their great work!).
+Unfortunately, they have only implemented a loader for `webpack` environment, and I couldn't find any alternative implementations for `vite` or `rollup` environment.
 Hence, why I created this plugin.

 ## Usage

-For detailed information regarding the architecture of the bridge and bindings, please refers to [Golang-WASM#JS Interop](https://github.com/teamortix/golang-wasm#js-interop) and [Golang-WASM#How it works](https://github.com/teamortix/golang-wasm#how-it-works).
+For detailed information regarding the architecture of the bridge and bindings, please refer to [Golang-WASM#JS Interop](https://github.com/teamortix/golang-wasm#js-interop) and [Golang-WASM#How it works](https://github.com/teamortix/golang-wasm#how-it-works).

-For plugin usage, just import it and then register it `vite` just like usual:
+For plugin usage, simply import and register it to `vite` config just like most plugins:

 ```ts
 // ./vite.config.ts